iPLEDGE

 When visiting the iPLEDGE REMS website, what should Prescribers and Designees do to comply?

-Update your account: There are security standards to confirm your identity and update your password.
-You will need your DOPS.
+Update your account: Ensure your identity is verified and your password is current..
+You will need your Date of Personal Significance (DOPS).

-Prescribers: Login to iPLEDGE Program website to make sure you know your identifiers required to access the new system [NPI & DOPS].
-The National Provider Identification (NPI) number, can be found online via the National Plan and Provider Enumeration System.
+Prescribers: Log in to iPLEDGE REMS using your National Provider Identifier (NPI) and DOPS.
+Your NPI can be verified online via the National Plan and Provider Enumeration System.

-Patients who can get pregnant must follow the Risk Evaluation and Mitigation Strategy (REMS) guidelines to prevent pregnancy during isotretinoin treatment.
+Patients who can get pregnant must follow all Risk Evaluation and Mitigation Strategy (REMS) guidelines to prevent pregnancy during isotretinoin treatment.

-Any patient without a confirmed patient category will not be able to receive their prescription.
+Any patient without a confirmed patient category cannot receive a prescription.

-Complete new patient enrollment either electronically or on a downloadable paper form.
-The enrollment will include completing patient risk categorization, registration, and signed informed consent.
+Complete new patient enrollment: Enrollment can be completed electronically or via a downloadable paper form.
+This includes risk categorization, registration, and signed informed consent.

 In-office: Consent may be signed electronically in the office on the iPLEDGE REMS website or a paper copy may be downloaded from the web site, signed by the patient.
 Prescriber must indicate via a checkbox that the signed paper consent has been completed, and the consent form should be kept in the patient’s medical record.

-Patient enrollment must be completed electronically including patient risk categorization and program registration.
+Electronic enrollment is required for all patients and includes patient risk categorization and program registration.

-Informed consent may be completed electronically or via a downloadable paper form that the patient must sign.
+Informed consent must be completed at enrollment.
+Consent may be completed electronically through the iPLEDGE REMS website or via a downloadable paper form that is signed and retained in the patient’s medical record.

 For complete details visit the FDA page on iPLEDGE.